appgurueu/voxelizer/Readme.md

 ## About

-**Note : Voxelizer needs to be added to the "trusted mods" if "mod security" is enabled.**
+**Note: Voxelizer needs to be added to the "trusted mods" if "mod security" is enabled.
+You should always ensure that all your "trusted mods" run in a safe environment (which means that all other mods are safe as well).**
 Depends on [`modlib`](https://github.com/appgurueu/modlib) and [`cmdlib`](https://github.com/appgurueu/cmdlib).
 IntelliJ IDEA with EmmyLua plugin project.
 Code licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) for now.